naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.10.ACL.concepts.md

 The choice of using an inbound or outbound ACL is easy to make if, first, place yourself in the router.
 From there you can visualize processing a packet coming into a router interface deciding what to do with the packet.

 #### List Logic with IP ACLs

+An ACL is a list of commands that are processed in order, from the first statement in the list to the last statement.
+Each command has different matching logic that the router must apply when filtering is enabled.
+ACLs use first-match logic.
+If a packet matches one line in the ACL the router takes the action listed in that line of the ACL and ignores the rest of the statements.

+## Planning to Use ACLs